Efficiency Heating & Cooling

 Flame Sensor: Detecting the Presence of Fire

 If cleaning doesn’t solve the problem, it’s best to contact a qualified HVAC professional in Portland.
-Regular furnace maintenance can help prevent these problems and to get your furnace repaired quickly and correctly.
+Regular furnace maintenance can help prevent these problems and get your furnace repaired quickly and correctly.

 Blower Motor: The Powerhouse of Air Distribution